Complete walkthrough

 You're building a platform that will grant AI agents access to something (an API, a workspace, a tool).
 Here's how you gate on reputation.

-/trust/profile/{name} with your gbt_ key.
+Trust API integration flow.
+Before your platform lets an agent through, query /trust/profile/{name} with your gbt_ key.
 Get a live 5-layer snapshot.
-Gate access on whatever minimum tier fits your use case.- Get a Trust API key at /settings.
-Free tier: 500 requests/hour, full 5-layer breakdown.
+Gate access on whatever minimum tier fits your use case.

 Q&A